 4) Difficulty in access

 A limited opening, trismus, may be an obstacle to safe extraction.
-This may due to intrinsic factors (abnormalities with the joint) or extrinsic factors (scars, such as with radiotherapy, or swellings, such as with an infection).
+This may due to intra-articular factors (abnormalities with the joint) or extra-articular factors (scars, such as with radiotherapy, or swellings, such as with an infection).
 If there is acute infection, a patient may require a course of antibiotics before extraction can be attempted.

 Alternatively, patients may suffer from a reduced mouth aperture, microstomia, which may be due to scarring or a congenital malformation.
 Teeth may be poorly positioned or crowded, which may necessitate a surgical approach.